Sameeta9NK/Clustering_Mall_Customers/README.md

 # Data Preparation

 I am extracting spending score and annual income features for the purpose of clustering as it will help identify distinct customer groups based on their spending potential.
-Identifying such groups will provide actionable insights into customer behavior, allowing the mall to tailor marketing strategies, promotions, and offerings to specific customer segments.
+Identifying such groups will provide actionable insights into customer buying behavior, allowing tailored marketing strategies, promotions, and offerings to specific customer segments.

 # K-Means Clustering